Collaborating Visitor Guidance

 Before inviting a Collaborating Visitor to visit Carnegie Mellon, the University must assure that granting Collaborating Visitor status and the attendant privileges will not violate applicable laws; regulations; institutional policies or contractual commitments to sponsors and the appropriate documentation is in place.
 Therefore, before extending an invitation, the sponsoring faculty/staff host and the sponsoring department must assure the Collaborating Visitors' process has been followed.

 This process is required to give any Collaborating Visitor, as defined in CMU’s Collaborating Visitor Guidelines, access to any of CMU’s domestic campuses and locations (Pittsburgh, Silicon Valley, NREC and other U.S. locations) EXCLUDING any visitors to the Software Engineering Institute (SEI).
-SEI has a separate processes for screening visitors that must be followed.
+SEI has a separate process for screening visitors that must be followed.
 Please contact Jason Hawk, SEI Security Manager, at (412) 268-7080.

 What is a "Collaborating Visitor"?